Aorjoa/HitGoPher/README.md

 # HitGoPher
-HitGoPher is game with HTML5 and Golang
+HitGoPher is multiplayer game with HTML5 and golang comunication via websocket We are build in Gopher Gala event